mbroggy/mbroggyblog/content/sca/proteges.md

 ---
-title: 'Proteges'
-date: 2024-08-30T18:27:40-04:00
-categories: ['sca']
+categories:
+- sca
+date: 2024-08-30 22:27:40
+qr: /images/qr-proteges.png
+title: Proteges
 ---

-I have a few proteges in the SCA; while I will teach anyone who asks, I don't require that they be my protege.
+I have a few proteges in the SCA; while I will teach anyone who asks, I don't require that they be my protege

 <!--more-->